David Hockney: A Bigger Picture at Royal Academy of Art

 This exhibition is beautiful and life affirming.
 It is a reminder of the often-unseen beauty of the world around us.
 It is a jubilant experience, one which is impossible to forget and unlikely to be matched by another exhibition in 2012.

-David Hockney A Bigger Picture at Royal Academy of Arts 21st January – 9th April.
-Book online here.
+David Hockney: A Bigger Picture is at the Royal Academy of Arts from 21st January until 9th April 2012.
+For further information or to book visit the RA’s website here.